Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

-Our research draws significant inspiration from Kassmann-Mimica \cite{kassmann2017intrinsic}.
-In their paper, Kassmann and Mimica considered a large class of non-local operators including \eqref{Eq:Lu} as a typical example, and introduced a new intrinsic scale, which can be used to establish a growth lemma for $L$ and a modification of hitting probability estimate for Markov process corresponding to $L$.
-As an application, $\log^{-\alpha}(1/r)$-order ($0<\alpha<1$) regularity estimate for solutions to non-local elliptic equation $L u=f$ was obtained under the assumption that the coefficient $a$ only satisfies some boundedness conditions (see also \cite{mimica2014harmonic} for the case $a=1$).
+Our work is partially inspired by Kassmann-Mimica\cite{kassmann2017intrinsic}, where Kassmann and Mimica considered a much larger class of non-local operators including \eqref{eq:stable} and \eqref{Eq:Lu}.
+To overcome the difficulties arising from the lack of the scaling invariant property of $L$, they introduced a new intrinsic scale, which can be used to establish a growth lemma for $L$ and a modification of hitting probability estimate for Markov process corresponding to $L$.
+As an application, $\log^{-\beta}(1/r)$-order (for some $0<\beta<1$) regularity estimate for solutions to non-local elliptic equation $L u=f$ was obtained under the assumption that the coefficient $a$ only satisfies some boundedness conditions (see also \cite{mimica2014harmonic} for the case $a=1$).
 In parallel, the study conducted by Chen-Zhang \cite{chen2014holder} delves into parabolic equations with drift terms.
 However, an unresolved question remains: can the continuity modulus of $u$ reach $\log^{-1}(1/r)$ when we impose continuity conditions on $a$, along with the condition that $Lu\in L^\infty$?

 On the other hand, while the well-posedness of the martingale problem for the $\alpha$ stable-like operator $\sL$ ($0<\alpha<2$) as defined in equation \eqref{eq:stable} has been extensively studied in various literature, to the best of our knowledge, there is a notable absence of research on the martingale problem for $L$.
 However, the existence and uniqueness of martingale solutions associated with $L$ appear as premise assumptions in some works, such as \cite{chen2014holder} and \cite{kassmann2017intrinsic}.
 So it is necessary to provide sufficient conditions for the establishment of these assumptions.